 , or call the Bureau of Senior Services’ Medicaid Helpline at 1-866-767-1575.

-You may hire a service company, friends or family members as your employees.
-You cannot hire a spouse, legal guardian or legal representative acting as decision-maker on your behalf.
-All employees must meet certain requirements, such as first-aid training, CPR training and criminal background checks.
+You may hire a service company, friends, or family members as your employees.
+You cannot hire a spouse, legal guardian, or legal representative to act as decision-maker on your behalf.
+All employees must meet certain requirements, such as first-aid training, CPR training, and criminal background checks.

 You also may spend a maximum of $1,000 each year for goods and services that promote your health and safety or reduce your need for additional Medicaid services.
 These goods and services must be approved before you spend the money.

 Because you will be an employer, you will have the support of two consultants:

 • a resource consultant who can help you prepare a budget and assist you with filing